 UXp Data Visualizations for Windows Helpdesk Support

-UXp’s User Session Wireframe Replay (Figure 2) provides “deep dive” UX analysis and forensics for each user session, even if it lasts for days or weeks so that helpdesk staff and UX performance consultants can investigate and remedy the underlying desktop UX issues quickly and effectively.
+UXp’s User Session Wireframe Replay (Figure 2) provides “deep dive” DEX analysis and forensics for each user session, even if it lasts for days or weeks so that helpdesk staff and UX performance consultants can investigate and remedy the underlying desktop issues quickly and effectively.

 UXp Assists Users and Helpdesks

-UXp metrics record how Windows Desktops Apps and Web Apps respond to user input, revealing and quantifying periods of poor or degrading UX, as follows:
+UXp metrics record how Windows Desktops Apps and Web Apps respond to user input, revealing and quantifying periods of poor or degrading DEX, as follows:

 - Application Response Times